cloud-gov/cg-dashboard/CONTRIBUTING.md

 - The team prefers rebasing over merging, though we use GitHub to close out pull requests.
 This means that PRs will be merged, but if you're refreshing a local branch make sure to use rebase.
 For example, if you want to update your `staging` branch to reflect the most recent changes on GitHub use `git pull --rebase origin staging`.

 ### Branches
-- Open branches off main repo due to Travis CI env var problem.
+- Open branches off main repo due to Circle CI env var problem.
 For now, remember to branch off of the `master` branch.
 - Name your branch with your initials first.
 - Include a short description of the feature that's being developed after your initial.